IanBruns/typescript-img-carouselv2/README.md

 The Challenge was to create a grid of images from an API: https://jsonplaceholder.typicode.com/photos

-Turn it into a 5x5 grid, and create a modal that displays the full photo and allows to add a description
+Turn it into a 5x5 grid, and create a modal that displays the full photo and allows a user to add a description

 This is currently a desktop only application - will be working on making it more mobile friendly in the future